alexander-irbis/finshir/README.md

             Specifies the IP_TTL value for all future sockets.
 Usually this value equals a number of routers that a packet can go through -f, --portions-file <LOCATION>
-            A file consisting of a custom JSON array of data portions, specified as strings
+            A file which consists of a custom JSON array of data portions, specified as strings.

+            When a coroutine finished sending all portions, it reconnects its socket and starts sending them again.
     -r, --receiver <SOCKET-ADDRESS>
             A receiver of generator traffic, specified as an IP address and a port number, separated by a colon